jbpoline/Bic_day/bic/talk.rst

 - Can I find out if there's a mistake?
 - How long to find out that there's a problem in the analysis ?
-- Knowing your tools - knowing them well enough to be fluent
+- Knowing your tools well to progress rapidely
-- learning the right tools
+- learning the **right** tools
    * the difference between walking or on a good motorbike

 Clarity / Empowering
 --------------------

+* New tools are constantly emerging - but they never are exactly what I need
-* Knowing how to create the tools will free your mind for new ideas.
+* Knowing how to **create** the tools will free your mind for new ideas.
-* New tools are constantly emerging - but they never are exactly what's needed
-* Constructing the tool may take time - it will save some.
+* Constructing the tool may take time - it is worth it to truly innovate.

 ..
 Again : we need to empower students and researcher with the freedom to analyse the data the way they want, rather than having to re-use scripts and be constraint by those

 Collaboration
 -------------

-A new era for collaborative science
+A new era for science: the collaborative science

-- *Specialization* and rapid advances of science require *collaboration*
+- *Specialization* and rapid advances in science require *collaboration*
 - Collaborations today are mostly "internet"
 - Internet collaborations allow a new type of science
-    * neurosynth, neurovault, brainspell, brainspell, neurobureau hackathon, etc
+    * neuro{synth, vault, bureau}, hackathon, brainspell, etc
     * shared tools and data are growing fast
-    * decreasing the social barriers and increase work
-- from social coding to social science ? from open source project to open source science ?
+- From social / open source coding to social / open source science ?

 .. more or more open data - from post office to internet
 .. numpy competes with Matlab efficiently
-.. is the era of close science giving away to the era of open science, as did software development?
+.. is the era of closed science giving away to the era of open science, as did software development?
 ..
 The idea of open-science as social science - as open source is social coding.
    Radical improvement in quality and productivity.
 ..
 Science as a social activity.
 That is, that science is best and most